Data Profiling and Notifications in DQS

-All profiling numbers refer to the number of appearances of a value, and in many cases the percent of the total, with the exception of uniqueness metrics.
+All profiling numbers refer to the number of appearances of a value, and in many cases refer to the percent of the total, with the exception of uniqueness metrics.
 Uniqueness metrics refer to the absolute number of values, regardless of the number of appearances of those values.

 The Discover and Manage domain values steps of the Knowledge discovery activity

 The Cleanse and Manage and view results steps of the Cleansing activity